These are the Sweetest Kids Advent Calendars and Christmas Countdown Calendars around…

 There are still a few of them available here and there, so grab one if you’re able (I’ve linked a source)!
 You do have to sew this, but it’s not a hard sewing project at all.
 The instructions are on the pattern (as you can see in the image below).

-The little stuffed bear that you sew moves around the house each day of December, until he finally finds Christmas in his family room, amongst his family 🎄.
+The stuffed bear that you sew moves around the house each day of December, until he finally finds Christmas in his family room, amongst his family ?.
 It’s just the cutest.

-Hope that I’ve shown you some fun advent calendar ideas for those kiddos.
-Opening an advent calendar is truly one of my favorite Christmas traditions, and I hope that one of these calendars can make it one in yours, as well, if it’s not already.
-Happy holidays!!
+And there you have it!
+60+ favorite kid advent calendar ideas from my family to yours!
+Opening an advent calendar is truly one of my favorite Christmas traditions.
+I hope that one of these calendars makes the season a bit more special for your family, as well.
+Happy holidays!